Discrimination in Higher Education

 Complete support for discrimination in higher education

 At IBB Law, we have extensive experience supporting students and their parents with discrimination in higher education.
 For example, here is a case study of a sex discrimination case we have dealt with.
 Here is another case study of a disability discrimination case we have handled for a PhD student.
 Here are further examples of cases we can assist with across the education spectrum.
+We can help with cases of racial discrimination and of religious discrimination.

 Our expert university discrimination solicitors can support clients in various ways, including with: